 In our Cincinnati cosmetic surgery practice, we meet with both men and women who feel frustrated.
 They have put in the time at the gym, and have developed good eating habits, but continue to struggle with that last little bit of abdominal looseness.
 This common complaint is one we can resolve with abdominoplasty.

 What Is A Tummy Tuck?

 Tummy tuck, also known as abdominoplasty, is a cosmetic surgery procedure that Cincinnati Plastic Surgeon, Dr. Donna Krummen performs to reveal the toned abs that are beneath loose connective tissue.
 The muscles and ligaments may have become weak over time due to the aging process, pregnancy, or weight gain.
 This weakness may not be fully corrected with diet and exercise.
 Abdominoplasty gets to the source of laxity, the abdominal wall, and re-drapes tissue in a smoother, tighter fashion.

 Good candidates for abdominoplasty are in optimal physical health.
 The individuals who tend to feel most satisfied with the results of their surgery are generally pleased with their physical appearance prior to surgery.
 The minor tightening of the skin and muscles only heightens already-high self-confidence.

-Abdominoplasty may need to be postponed if there is a chance for future pregnancy or if a patient has a substantial amount of weight they still wish to lose.
+We may only postpone an abdominoplasty if there is a chance for future pregnancy or if a patient has a substantial amount of weight they still wish to lose.

 Tummy Tuck Surgery in Cincinnati